 A study by Reputation Institute found that 40% of our willingness to buy, recommend, or work for a given company is based on our perception of its products, while 60% is influenced by perception of the company itself.
 RI ranked major organizations by their reputations for behaving as responsible corporate citizens in 2013, and four companies – Microsoft, The Walt Disney Company, Google and BMW– tied for the top spot.

-But what about a more typical company?
+But what about a more typical organization?
 How do corporations who aren’t necessarily globally recognized brands with deep pockets adopt CSR principles and make them work on a smaller scale?
 Here are some guidelines to developing the right CSR strategy for an enterprise that’s not on the Fortune 100 list.

 Look for the right strategic fit.
 Sometimes a company chief executive has a pet project or charity and it morphs into the corporate philanthropic or community service campaign.
 But this isn’t always the most strategic way to approach CSR.
 The best social responsibility campaigns are intuitive to the companies or groups who undertake them.
 It’s best to start with a review of corporate values and focus in on what meshes.
 Stonyfield Yogurt promoting organic farming through its “Have A Cow” makes intuitive sense.
 KFC supporting the Komen Foundation?
 Maybe not.